 Key People

-Director of the Urban Futures Enabling Impact Platform
+Professor of Urban Policy & Director, Urban Futures Enabling Impact Platform

 Key Researchers